[Feature photo above by Shannon (shikiro famu) via Flicker (CC BY 2.0).]

 Brian at The Math Mojo Chronicles demonstrates the game in this video, which my daughter so thoroughly enjoyed that she immediately ran to find a deck of cards and practiced her times-4 facts.
 It’s funny, sometimes, what will catch a child’s interest.

-This game first appeared as part of my Times Table Series and will be included in the upcoming Math You Can Play multiplication book, planned for late 2015.
+This game first appeared as part of my Times Table Series.